 You have to be a BYU day-time eligible student [DC-Day Continuing].
 Check your registration eligibility on the ‘Register’ tab in MyMAP.

-Newly admitted students, international students, and students going on mission deferment have particular rules and timing with taking a leave of absence.
-Failure to follow the leave of absence policies could result in having to reapply to the university.
+If you are a newly admitted student, international student, or going on a mission, there are particular rules and timing with taking a leave of absence.
+Failure to follow the leave of absence policies could result in you having to reapply to the university.

 If you attend at least one semester or term within an academic year (fall semester through summer term), you will maintain continuing status and registration eligibility for the next academic year.
 If the system will not let you register, it could be because you need a new ecclesiastical endorsement, you have a hold on your account, or you missed more than one major semester.

 If you attend another school during your leave of absence, remember to send an updated transcript to BYU so your credits can be applied to your BYU record.
 If you do not attend another school, your academic status will remain the same as it was when you took your leave of absence.

 Apply for Scholarships

 The university scholarship application deadline for spring/summer and fall/winter scholarships is February 1 regardless of BYU attendance.
 If you don’t want to miss out on scholarships for when you return from your leave of absence, you will need to apply by February 1.

 During your leave of absence, it’s a good idea to stay connected by regularly checking My Financial Center and YMessage where important messages specific to you will be posted.
 You are ultimately responsible for reading your messages and taking action when necessary, even during your leave of absence.

 Repay Financial Loans

 Student loans have a repayment grace period of six months beginning on the date the borrower drops below half-time enrollment.
 If your leave of absence extends beyond six months (i.e. winter semester and spring term), your grace period ends and you will go into loan repayment.